Ashton Eaton

-Early life
+Early life and education

 Eaton was born in Portland, Oregon, on January 21, 1988, the only child of Roslyn Eaton and Terrance Wilson.
-His father is Black and his mother is Caucasian.
+His father is Black and his mother is White.

 His maternal grandfather, Jim Eaton, played football at Michigan State University, and his father also played the sport.
 His mother was an athlete and a dancer.
 He has three paternal siblings, including Verice Bennett, a first sergeant in the United States Marine Corps, who received the Silver Star in December 2011 for serving with valor in Afghanistan.

 Eaton's parents separated when he was two years old.
 His mother, Roslyn, moved to La Pine, Oregon.
-He was athletic from a young age, competing in football, basketball, running, soccer, wrestling, and he earned a black belt in taekwondo.
+He was athletic from a young age, competing in football, basketball, track, soccer, and wrestling, and also earned a black belt in taekwondo.
 When Eaton was in the fifth grade, he and his mother relocated to Bend, Oregon, where he later attended Mountain View High School.
 Interested in track and field, he was coached by Tate Metcalf and John Nosler.
-In 2006, he won the state high school 400 m championship in 48.69 seconds and the long jump championship with 24 ft 0.25 in.
+In 2006, he won the Oregon state high school 400 m championship in 48.69 seconds and the long jump championship with 24 ft 0.25 in.

 Only a few colleges recruited Eaton.
 He considered playing football at a Division III college.
 In the spring of 2006, Metcalf asked Eaton if he would consider the decathlon while in college.
 Metcalf suggested that Eaton attend a university with a strong decathlon program, and Eaton chose the University of Oregon.